 Time has since moved on and the YJ's and RPA's have been mostly been replaced with modern diesel engines from manufacturers such as MAN, Wartsila, Caterpillar and MTU.
 However these engines are still subject to wear, damage and unfortunately, sometimes neglect.
 The techniques of performance monitoring and routine inspection coupled with good technical knowledge has always been the most effective form of condition based maintenance I have experienced, ultimately increasing engine reliability and lowering costs.

 There appeared to be a lack of specialist marine propulsion knowledge in New Zealand and on too many occasions I observed poor workmanship and inaccurate diagnosis carried out by various organisations.
 Unfortunately the persons involved were often wearing a reputable uniform and this led most people to believe they were receiving a good service.

 In 2014 we began work on one of the largest superyachts ever built, providing specialist commissioning services for the complex propulsion plant.
-This was immediately followed by contracts for further superyacht projects both in New Zealand and overseas, prompting the decision to open a dedicated engineering workshop to provide general engineering and fabrication capabilities.
-Our current workshop in Kopu, Thames-Coromandel, provides full machine shop, welding and fabrication facilities alongside an engine overhaul area and 4000m2 of yard space.
+This was immediately followed by contracts for further superyacht projects both in New Zealand and overseas.
+Our services were also utilized by many commercial operators such as the fishing fleet and Auckland ferries, most of whom remain loyal customers to this day.

 In 2016 we added new products to our offerings designed to monitor the performance and efficiency of propulsion systems.
 These instruments have proved extremely valuable, alerting our customers to defects long before failures occur.
 We now offer monitoring services to analyse the data from these instruments on a weekly or monthly basis, providing customers with the data and recommendations to make informed decisions.